SJ23 Tech Tip F22, (Updated 2019-02-13) Bob Schimmel

 ____________________________ PREVIOUS SYSTEM ________________________________

-My previous lazy jacks consisted of two lower 3/16" soft nylon lines looped under the boom as shown here.
-There was a symmetrical set of lines on the opposite side of the boom.
+My previous lazy jacks consisted of two lower 3/16" soft nylon lines looped under the boom as shown at right.
 Between them they contained the loose mainsail on top of the boom, sort of.
-The lower lines were pulled up tight by the 3/16" halyards that go over the spreaders and down the forward side of the mast where they were fastened to the spinnaker ring on the track.
+The lower split lines were pulled up tight by the 3/16" halyards that go over the spreaders and down the forward side of the mast where they were fastened to the spinnaker ring on the mast track.
 These halyards never snagged laying over the spreaders and always stayed next to the mast.
 I used soft nylon line to protect the sail cloth.
 Anything bigger than 3/16" is overkill and is extra windage.

 Each jack line went through an eye strap under the boom to keep it in place and was pulled up on either side to be divided into two equal loops (port/starboard).
-It is important to run these lines against the boom, inside the reefing lines, so as not to affect the reefing lines along the boom.
+It is important to run these lines against the boom, inside the reefing lines, so as not to affect the 1/4" reefing lines along the boom.
 The eye straps were positioned at the 1/3 points along the boom.
-Your mainsail may have different requirements so be your own judge.
+Your mainsail may have different requirements so be your own judge in this.

 I tied the end of the halyard to the junction point of the jack lines where it bisected the angle of them.
 While this supported the mainsail for many years, when relaxed they hung just low enough to slip the sail cover over the boom.
-This was more luck than by design because I forgot to considered the sail cover.
+This was more luck than by design because I forgot to consider the sail cover in my design.
 Anyway, if you have this problem it can be alleviated by using a tiny block at the junction point so the halyard can center itself along the jack lines and hang lower.
 Alternatively, tie a loop at the end of the halyard and slip the jack line through it.

 The free end of the halyard was tied to the spinnaker pole ring on the mast as shown above.
 Just before I put my mainsail cover on, I slid the ring to the top of the track, which creates just enough slack to fit the sail cover on.
 If you don't have a spinnaker ring on a track, devise an alternate method to secure and loosen the halyard.
 When sailing, the ring was positioned with just a slight amount of slack in the lazy jacks.
 This way the mainsail shape is not distorted and can generate the most pull.
 In this position it contained the mainsail and the whisker pole was quite happy with it.